Solaraeth/virtual_chimchar/README.md

 Playing with it - Type `play` to play with your Chimchar.
 This will make it happier.

-Cleaning it - Type `clean` to clean your Chimchar.
-This will increase its hygiene level.

 Training it - Type `train` to train your Chimchar.
 This will make it stronger.